vippsas/webhooks-api/quick-start.md

 **Please note:** To prevent your sensitive data and credentials from being synced to the Postman cloud, store them in the *Current Value* fields of your Postman environment.

-Import the following files:
+In Postman, import the following files:

-Remember to replace the placeholder values with your own credentials and callback URL.
+Update the *Current Value* field in your Postman environment with your own credentials and callback URL.

 * [Webhooks API Postman collection](/tools/Webhooks.postman_collection.json)
 * [Global Postman environment](https://github.com/vippsas/vipps-developers/blob/master/tools/vipps-api-global-postman-environment.json).